PokamCedric/ra-tutorial/README.md

 ### Models

 TypeScript is an optionally statically typed language that allows for taking advantage of object-orientated programming.
-The books.ts class creates a class that defines the properties and data types expected in our document.
+The users.ts class creates a class that defines the properties and data types expected in our document.
 We use this model throughout the code to enjoy the benefits of typed objects.

 ## More information